HyperOOP/hyperoop/README.md

 ## Motivation

 - __Modularity__ &mdash; the main idea was to implement my understanding of OOP, modularity and invariant development.
-It is achieved by implementing of system of Actions/SubActions, wich eill be explained below.
+It is achieved by implementing of system of Actions/SubActions, wich will be explained below.

 - __Minimalism__ &mdash; I tried to isolate and implement only the most necessary functions of the state machine.
-In addition, the finished distribution is quite small - version 1.0.0 in the minified and gz-compressed form has a size of only 2.6K
+In addition, the finished distribution is quite small - version 1.0.0 in the form of minified and gz-compressed bundle has a size of only 2.6K

 - __Simple but sufficient VDOM__ &mdash; HyperOOP inherits it from the brilliant [hyperapp](https://github.com/jorgebucaran/hyperapp).